Zach-DiPasquale/skipsshopapp/README.md

 ![Node.js CI](https://github.com/Zach-DiPasquale/skipsshopapp/workflows/Node.js%20CI/badge.svg)

 This app is a propriety custom Shopify app designed to meet the unique needs of [https://shop-skips-meat-market.myshopify.com/](https://shop-skips-meat-market.myshopify.com/).
+You may not use commercially without express writen consent.
+Copyright 2021 Zachary DiPasquale.

 This custom Shopify app give the ability to sell weighted items on a Shopify store front.
 Skip's Meat Market offers a wide range of meat products in store.
 Each item has many customizations and can be cut, trimmed, chopped, or sliced